 A pre-market control for medical devices that enter Hong Kong is the verification of the product itself and of the trader.
 Medical devices are instruments used in treating or monitoring disease or injuries in human patients.
 They can also be used for rehabilitation purposes and they include a wide range of products, from cardiac monitors and pacemakers to more complex appliances or devices.
 The category does not include drugs or pharmaceutical products.

-that is imported to Hong Kong must comply with the standards in force and a pre-market control is useful for determining the quality
+A medical device that is imported to Hong Kong must comply with the standards in force and a pre-market control is useful for determining the quality, safety and effectiveness of the medical device.
+As far as the trader is concerned, he may have to register as a manufacturer or importer of medical devices.

 Regulatory regime for medical devices in Hong Kong